 I chose to attend East Carolina University after spending a month on campus for an academic summer camp called Summer Ventures for Math and Science.
-During my month at Summer Ventures, I noticed that the campus had the right “feel” to it; while walking around campus, I could really picture myself attending school here because something just seemed to click during my stay.
-The professors from the university volunteered their own time to teach high school students during summer- what most teachers view as an academic break.
-Having such fantastic and devoted professors, that were always willing to help me even though I was not one of their college students, made me realize that the rest of the East Carolina University faculty must be just as wonderful; a prediction that was proven true at the EC Scholars interview weekend.
+During my month at Summer Ventures, I noticed that the campus had the right "feel" to it; while walking around ECU, I could really picture myself attending school here because something just seemed to click during my stay.
+Professors from ECU actually taught the classes for my summer program; having such fantastic and devoted professors, that were always willing to help me even though I was not one of their college students, made me realize that the rest of the East Carolina University faculty must be just as wonderful.
+This prediction was proven true at the EC Scholars interview weekend.
+Every faculty member I met that weekend really reinforced the idea that ECU was the perfect place for me.
 I also loved the school spirit of ECU that I noticed while walking around campus during both the summer and during interview weekend; as a very spirited person, I could see my outgoing personality fitting in really well at East Carolina University.

 What has your scholarship enabled you to do?

-My scholarship has enabled me to think about exploring the world with the sponsored study aboard experience.
-I have the opportunity to enrich myself culturally and become a true twenty-first century learner equipped with global knowledge and experience.
-My scholarship has also given me the opportunity to attend college, with my thoughts focused on my current education along with what’s next in terms of my life goals and aspirations, without dreading the hardship to come of student debt that so many students endure after their college graduation.
+My scholarship has enabled me to explore the world with the sponsored study aboard experience.
+I had the opportunity to enrich myself culturally while studying abroad in England this past summer and become a true twenty-first century learner equipped with global knowledge and experience.
+It was the adventure of a lifetime and I wouldn't trade it for the world.
+My scholarship has also given me the opportunity to attend college, with my thoughts focused on my current education along with what's next in terms of my life goals and aspirations, without dreading the hardship to come of student debt that so many students endure after their college graduation.
 However, one of the best things that my scholarship has enabled me to do is get acquainted with a group of nineteen other EC Scholar students that I get to call my family for the next four years.

 What are your career plans/aspirations?